A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Numerical illustrations

-Figure~\ref{fig:bis:bpest} displays the boxplots of the $100$ independent values of the components of the regression vectors estimated by block-STMALA and RJMCMC associated to $9$ wavelengths close to $1726$ nm.
-It illustrates that the location of the spike retrieved by RJMCMC, when is it retrieved, is not stable, while block-STMALA retrieves a spike centered at $1726$ nm in almost every trajectory, even if the height of this spike fluctuates.
+Figure~\ref{fig:bis:bpest} displays the boxplots of the $100$ independent values of the components of the regression vectors estimated by STMALA and RJMCMC associated to $9$ wavelengths close to $1726$ nm.
+It illustrates that the location of the spike retrieved by RJMCMC is not stable, while STMALA retrieves a spike centered at $1726$ nm in almost every trajectory.

-Figure~\ref{fig:bis:test} (left) shows the emitted signal $\design \hat{\state}$ estimated over one trajectory by block-STMALA and RJMCMC as a function of the observations $\Obs$.
-In this numerical experiment, block-STMALA provides better results than RJMCMC for both the training set and the test set.
-This is confirmed by Figure~\ref{fig:bis:test} (right) which displays the evolution of the mean square error (MSE) on the test dataset, defined by
+Figure~\ref{fig:bis:test} (top) shows the estimated emitted signal $\design \hat{\state}$ obtained by STMALA and RJMCMC as a function of the observations $\Obs$.
+In this numerical experiment, STMALA provides better results than RJMCMC for both the training set and the test set.
+This is confirmed by Figure~\ref{fig:bis:test} (bottom) which displays the evolution of the mean square error (MSE) on the test dataset, defined by

 as a function of the number of iterations (mean over 100 independent trajectories).
-The mean MSE after $2.10^6$ iterations is about $0.75$ for block-STMALA and about $1.6$ times greater for RJMCMC.
+The mean MSE after $2.10^6$ iterations is about $0.75$ for STMALA and about $1.6$ times greater for RJMCMC.